 Off-camera, Doris discovered after the sudden death in 1968 of her handler/third husband Martin Melcher that the bulk of the earnings over the prior 17 years had been squandered.
 She successfully sued Melcher’s partner and–along with the success of her CBS sitcom The Doris Day Show, which she headlined from 1968-1973–helped recoup her losses.
 She essentially retired from acting at that point, directing her energies toward business concerns and animal-rights activism.

 Remaining upbeat throughout her career, Doris Day told it like it is when she said, “I like joy; I want to be joyous; I want to have fun on the set; I want to wear beautiful clothes and look pretty.
 I want to smile and I want to make people laugh.
 And that’s all I want.
 I like it.
 I like being happy.
 I want to make others happy.”

-An earlier version of this article originally ran in 2017 and it is being reprinted today as we mourn the death of Doris Day, who has passed at the age of 97.
+An earlier version of this article originally ran in 2017 and it is being reprinted today as we celebrate the legacy of Doris Day, who would’ve turned 100 yesterday!